rexsimiloluwah/apidoc-express-swagger/README.md

 Learning how to properly document world-class Node.js and Express RestFul APIs using Swagger and OpenAPI.

+## Description
+Building a simple Inventory CRUD RestFul API and documenting the API resources using Swagger and OpenAPI for learning and didactic purposes.

 ### Languages used
 - Javascript (with Node.js runtime)